Not Like Us, Hunty: Measuring Perceptions and Behavioral Effects of Minoritized Anthropomorphic Cues in LLMs

 \section{Discussion}

 Through a mixed-methods study combining quantitative and qualitative approaches, we investigated two sociolect-specific agents, namely AAELM and QSLM, representing AAE and Queer slang, alongside a SAE baseline.
-We found that AAE speakers rely on and prefer an LLM that communicates in SAE rather than AAE, primarily due to the LLM’s inability to use AAE in a natural or respectful manner.
+We found that AAE speakers rely on and prefer a LLM that communicates in SAE rather than AAE, primarily due to the LLM’s inability to use AAE in a natural or respectful manner.
 In contrast, Queer slang participants did not exhibit a strong preference for either the SAELM or QSLM, with user reliance on the LLM primarily correlating with increased social presence and reduced frustration when interacting with the QSLM.

-Our study shows how increased reliance on an LLM is assocciated with increased user trust and increased perceived legitimacy of AI-generated outputs.
+Our study shows how increased reliance on a LLM is associated with increased user trust and increased perceived legitimacy of AI-generated outputs.
 We also observed how generally, even though users preferred and relied more on the LLM without anthropomorphic cues, this LLM also is less likely to be perceived as warm and authentic to the user.
-Finally, we observed how the degree to which users prefer an LLM with or without anthropomorphic cues also depends on the specific anthropomorphic cues present, as we see a difference in explicit preference for an LLM and certain perception features that differ between the studies that use AAE and Queer slang.
+Finally, we observed how the degree to which users prefer a LLM with or without anthropomorphic cues also depends on the specific anthropomorphic cues present, as we see a difference in explicit preference for a LLM and certain perception features that differ between the studies that use AAE and Queer slang.
 Below we discuss the implications of our results and key takeaways from our variable findings.

 \paragraph{\textbf{Expectation of Standard English}}